xcore/sc_can/module_can_dummy/README.rst

    * frame id filtering,
    * configurable size rx frame buffer,
-   * Fully CAN 2.0 compilant.
+   * Fully CAN 2.0A and 2.0B compilant.
    * Up to 1Mb baud rate
    * Support for extended identifier(29-bit) for PHY layer